VenessaJK/VenessaJK/README.md

   - Cybersecurity
   - Embedded Systems

-- 🌱 I'm always excited to learn more and apply my skills to real world applications!
+- 🌱 I'm always excited to learn more and apply my skills in real world applications!